-Zachary J. Zweihorn is a partner in Davis Polk's Financial Institutions Group and the trading and markets practice.
-He advises on a wide range of securities regulatory, compliance and transactional matters, with particular focus on the regulation of broker-dealers and other active securities market participants.
-His clients include major international banks, broker-dealers, securities exchanges and other financial institutions.
+Zachary J. Zweihorn is a partner in Davis Polk's Financial Institutions Group and the Trading and Markets practice.
+His practice focuses on the regulation of broker-dealers and other securities market participants and intermediaries.
+This includes advising on SEC, FINRA and exchange rules relating to the conduct of business, financial responsibility, margin, market structure and related compliance obligations.
+He also advises clients on regulatory matters in connection with corporate transactions involving broker-dealers, securities exchanges and digital asset businesses.
+His clients include major international banks, broker-dealers, securities exchanges, digital asset businesses and other financial institutions.